The Bankrate promise

 Don’t forget the extras!
 There are accessories you can add to your fire pit — some for safety, others for aesthetics.

 |Fire grates||$50 to $280|

 |Fire pit ring||$50-$250|

-You can build a fire pit on your own.
-And with some simple designs, you can do the labor in one afternoon.
+You can build a fire pit on your own — and you might well want to, given that half the installation cost of one goes to labor.
+With some simple designs, you can do the job in one afternoon.
 You’ll need materials like fire bricks, a shovel, pea gravel, sand, a metal fire pit ring, retaining wall bricks, and a level.

 For more intricate fire pit projects, you might want to hire a contractor with experience in installing fire pits — often, landscape companies specialize in this feature.
-Labor costs vary based on the size and time it takes to finish the job.
-As a rule of thumb, the labor bill can range from $200 to $480.
+Labor costs vary based on the fire pit size and the time it takes to finish the job — and the sort of laborers involved.

 A fire pit can be a good DIY project if it’ll be using charcoal or firewood.
 But professional installation can be crucial if your fire pit will be fired by electricity: You’ll want a licensed electrician to do the job.

 And when it comes to using propane or natural gas models, “always have a professionally licensed contractor hook this up for you since the gas needs to run at an acceptable rate of flow,” suggests Surinder Multani, owner of California-based BBQ Outlets, which sells, designs and installs outdoor cooking equipment.
 “If there is too much or too little pressurization, this can be incredibly hazardous, which is why it is best to always hire someone with the proper credentials who can examine the gas lines before installing.”